ilg-archived/qemu/gnuarmeclipse/scripts/README.md

 These are the scripts used to build QEMU.

-# build-qemu.sh

-This is the main script used to build the **GNU ARM Eclipse QEMU** distribution packages.

-It runs on OS X, most GNU/Linux distributions and in Docker containers.

 # build-orig-qemu.sh

 This is a script to build the original QEMU, from the public repository or from Stefan Weil's repository.